 Finally, one more warning:

-Be very careful when you hear someone shout “ocio ae gambe” (trans.. “watch your legs”), it means that someone is arriving with a handcart at high speed, probably heavily loaded and therefore difficult to control and slow down…What's your next move, after having read this post?
+Be very careful when you hear someone shout “ocio ae gambe” (trans.. “watch your legs”), it means that someone is arriving with a handcart at high speed, probably heavily loaded and therefore difficult to control and slow down…How about you, what do you think?